Scavix/Erasmus-Projects/README.md

 * Light
 * Soil humidity

-We have an in-loco Oled terminal and in case of cardinal temperatures "jump" or favorable conditions for the development of phytopathogenic diseases we send an sms to the farmer.
+In case of detection of cardinal temperatures or favorable conditions for the development of phytopathogenic diseases, we send an sms to the farmer!
+It is possible to take the data from the sd card in order to do data analysis!
+It is possible to read data through a local Oled terminal in loco!
-It is also possible to read data through a serial console connecting the pc in loco.
+It is possible to read data through a serial console connecting the pc in loco!

 Ps: I want to remember that each plant has different cardinal temperatures/values, so I suggest to choose the correct temperature for one or a specific kind of crops.